-An article published this week in the Proceedings of the National Academy of Sciences (PNAS) claims that it would be a disaster for public health if the population of the United States suddenly went vegan.
+An article published in the November 28, 2017 Proceedings of the National Academy of Sciences (PNAS) claims that Americans would get nutrient deficiencies if they go vegan.
 Yet the authors are not experts on human nutrition or public health.
 Instead, they are experts on how to feed livestock.
-Their conclusions were not based on any actual studies of the health of vegan human beings.
+Their conclusions were not based on any studies of the health of vegan human beings.

 - Shifting to a plant-based diet would increase the amount of food available for human beings.

 - A plant-based diet requires people to eat a greater volume of food, to maintain the same weight.
 [That is why a vegan diet is the solution to our epidemics of obesity and type 2 diabetes.]

 - The 2015 Dietary Guidelines Advisory Committee concluded that plant-based diets would improve health and improve long-term sustainability of the US food supply.